szawaski/Zerra/README.md

 - RelayKey: if the special relay/load balancer is used.
 - Services:  Each application needs a service entry.
   - Name: The assembly name of the application.
   - ExternalUrl: Where the service will be found by external services.
-This is also the default host address if none is provided by startup ASPNET startup commands.
+This is also the default host address if none is provided by environmental variables (ASPNET compatible).
   - EncryptionKey: If supplied will encrypt the network traffic.
 It uses AES with a randomizer so the data will never look the same for the same encrypted bytes.
-  - Types: List the interface types that each service implements.
+  - Types: List the interface types for commands and queries that each service implements.
   - InstantiateTypes: If there are any other startup needs it will instantiate any classes listed.
 ```json
 {